-This easy homemade San Marzano sauce is a simple and delicious homemade marinara sauce that tastes great and it's really easy to make.
-Make this easy from scratch San Marzano tomato sauce to use in any recipe that needs a delicious marinara.
-This simple homemade sauce will take you less than 30 minutes to make from to start to finish making it perfect for a quick meal.
+This easy homemade San Marzano marinara sauce is a simple and delicious homemade sauce that tastes great and it's really easy to make.
+This San Marzano sauce is made with simple ingredients and can be used in any recipe that needs a delicious marinara.
+This sauce will take you less than 30 minutes to make from start to finish.

 Making a delicious homemade tomato sauce (homemade marinara) does not need to be complicated.
-Anyone can pull off making this delicious Italian sauce at home and it is ready in under 30 minutes.
+This has been my tried and true red sauce for years and it doesn't disappoint.

-Some people will swear that a homemade red sauce needs to cook for at least an hour (my Italian family included).
-When you follow the steps in making this homemade tomato sauce with good quality San Marzano tomatoes, you will see that 30 minutes is all you need.
+Some people will swear that a homemade marinara needs to be cooked for at least an hour (my Italian family included).
+When you follow the steps in making this homemade San Marzano sauce, you will see that 30 minutes is all you need.

 - Onion.